Frederic-vW/arte/README.md

 </p>
 </details>

-and the file will be downloaded in the same folder, using an automatic file name made from the VID substring and the current date and time:
+and the file will be downloaded into your current working directory, using a file name made from the VID substring and the current date and time:

 <details><summary>Command line-4</summary>
 <p align="center">